RyaxTech/ryax-engine/README.md

 - [x] Create workflows
 - [x] Support actions and triggers made in python
 - [x] User and project management
-- [x] Create HTTP API with Ryax
+- [x] HTTP API automatic creation (with OpenAPI interactive UI!)
 - [x] Manage credentials for the integrations with shared variables
 - [x] Support actions made in Javascript(Nodejs) and C#
-- [ ] Integrate a database and object store for users
+- [ ] Backend as a Service with on-demand with dedicated database, object store, message broker...
 - [ ] Support any docker based services
+- And much more!

 ## 🤗 Contributing